• All Recipes

 Exfoliating is key to reviving our skin’s natural glow.
 By removing the buildup of dead skin cells, you kickstart the renewal process, giving your skin that extra burst of rejuvenation.

-Exfoliating helps unclog pores, promotes even skin tones, reduces fine lines, brightens your complexion, and leaves your skin feeling irresistibly smooth.
+Exfoliating may help unclog pores, promote even skin tones, may help reduce fine lines, brighten your complexion, and leave your skin feeling irresistibly smooth.

 Sugar scrubs are perfect for mixing and matching.
 Use the base recipe as a starting point, and then experiment to find your favorite combination.
 Vanilla latte?
 Cinnamon and sugar?
 Or what about chocolate with a hint of orange?